Whether you travel for business or pleasure, it pays to be prepared and organized.

 - Bring along a travel-size sewing kit and Tide-To-Go pen in case you have to sew on a button or fix a small stain.

-When it comes to actually packing your clothes, there are many ways you can do so to save space and bring less baggage with you.
+When it comes to the actual packing of your clothes, there are many ways you can do so to save space and bring less baggage with you.

 Traveling By Car